top of page

 Registered Associate Professional Clinical Counselor #20234

-Practicing under the supervision of Rayne Banneck, Licensed Marriage and Family Therapist (LMFT #124607), under the auspices of Grateful Heart Holistic Therapy Center.
+Practicing under the supervision of Rayne Banneck, Licensed Marriage and Family Therapist (LMFT #124607), under the auspices of Axis Mundi Center for Mental Health

 Available Mon-Thursday: 10am-6pm